Permit and Development Center

 ENERGY - IOWA STATE ENERGY CODE, 2012 INTERNATIONAL ENERGY CONSERVATION CODE

-ENGINEERING - IOWA STATEWIDE URBAN DESIGN AND SPECIFICATIONS/STANDARDS FOR PUBLIC IMPROVEMENTS (SUDAS) 2006 EDITION
+ENGINEERING - IOWA STATEWIDE URBAN DESIGN AND SPECIFICATIONS/STANDARDS FOR PUBLIC IMPROVEMENTS (SUDAS) 2015 EDITION (effective April 2015)

 CITY OF DES MOINES MUNICIPAL CODE: